Facebook Pixel PageView Image

 BRENTON FARGNOLI, MD

-Dr. Fargnoli completed his residency at Harvard’s Brigham and Women’s Hospital.
-He graduated summa cum laude from the University of Pennsylvania, earning his MD from the University of Pennsylvania School of Medicine and an MBA in Healthcare Management from the Wharton School.
+Fargnoli started his career as a physician.
+Board-certified in Internal Medicine, he previously practiced at Memorial Sloan Kettering Cancer Center and completed his residency at Harvard’s Brigham and Women’s Hospital.
+He graduated summa cum laude from the University of Pennsylvania, earning a Doctor of Medicine degree from the University of Pennsylvania School of Medicine and a Master of Business Administration in Healthcare Management from the Wharton School.

 Michael Gargano is Managing Director at Argent Ventures LLC.
 He is responsible for structuring and financing new acquisitions and for overseeing development, leasing, and management of the firm’s properties.
-Prior to joining Argent, Mr. Gargano was a real estate attorney with the law firm of Shearman & Sterling, where he represented institutional and government clients on major real estate development and financing transactions.
+Prior to joining Argent, Gargano was a real estate attorney with the law firm of Shearman & Sterling, where he represented institutional and government clients on major real estate development and financing transactions.
 He is on the board of AcuamarkDx, a colon cancer diagnostics company, and BlinkBio, Inc., a cancer therapeutics company.
-Mr. Gargano is a member of the Board of Directors of the Hollywood Chamber of Commerce and the Hollywood Property Owners Alliance.
-He holds a BA from the State University of New York at Stony Brook and a JD from Boston University.

 JUNGWON KIM